xparq/Space_Test/README.txt

 - Very small, frugal, self-containing (just a bunch of shell scripts
   + some change)

-- Depends on basically nothing (but BusyBox, and of course the toolset you may want to use for (auto)building stuff before testing)
+- Depends on basically nothing (but some sh shell -- a BusyBox.exe for Windows has been packed, to be sure, but Git's bash, or WSL should be fine), or and of course the toolset you may want to use for (auto)building stuff for the test cases, if needed)

 - Everything-agnostic, can help testing anything (and basically anywhere)

+- Filenames are the test titles
+  (Which is the main motivation for "aggressive" space (and other misc. char) support in paths.)

 - Despite the minimalism and early stage, still fairly comfy & flexible:
   - single-file or subdir test cases